shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 ### Sleigh Harness

-This harness fits over your back and allows you to quickly connect and disconnect from the sleigh pole.
-While connected, you can help pull the sleigh.
-You may connect and disconnect as an action.
+This harness fits over your back and allows you to quickly connect and disconnect from the sleigh.
+While within 20ft of the sleigh, you can use an action to connect to it.
+You may disconnect as an action.
+While connected:

+-   You can help pull the sleigh
+-   When you move further from the sleigh than your starting distance, the sleigh is pulled with you
+-   If you run out of stamina, you are auto-disconnected from the sleigh

+If you have 0 stamina, you are not able to connect to the sleigh.

 ### Reindeer Ration